MikeTannenbaum/mtdc-2022/_posts/2019-05-22-stepping-away.md

   - Mindset
   - Personal Growth
 tags:
-  - independent work
+  - on/livelihood
-  - life lessons
+  - on/strategic-independent
-  - livelihood
+  - on/mental-wellness
-  - mental health
+  - on/life-journey
-  - personal growth
+  - on/personal-growth
 ---
 <h5>When was the last time you stopped to really take care of yourself?</h5>